 This post originally appeared on the Pathway Women’s Business Center blog.
 Since it offers value to all Pathway Lending clients, we decided to share it here as well.
-Be sure to check out Pathway WBC’s Events listings since our loan clients can always register for free by requesting a code.
+Be sure to check out Pathway Learning’s on-demand content and courses since our loan clients can always register for free by requesting a code.

 What should SEO mean to business owners?